 4.7.2.1.
-DRSP baseline non-compliant WDRUs obligation
+DRSP Baseline Non-Compliant WDRUs Obligation

-- (a) Where WDRUs have been aggregated for dispatch, baseline compliance testing is conducted separately for each WDRU. - (b) Under NER clause 3.8.2A(c), if a DRSP is aware that a WDRU is baseline non-compliant, the DRSP must provide to AEMO an available capacity of zero for the aggregated WDRUs. - (c) If a DRSP is aware that a WDRU is baseline non-compliant, the DRSP must make the WDRU unavailable through AEMO's Portfolio Management System (see clause 4.7.2.2 of the Policy). - (d) A baseline non-compliant WDRU which is part of the aggregation should not be bid in for WDR. - (e) If the baseline non-compliant aggregated WDRU is bid in and dispatched for WDR, for each individual WDRU which is part of the aggregated WDRU, the baseline will be set at the metered energy value, resulting in the WDRSQ being calculated to be zero. - (f) If a baseline non-compliant WDRU that is part of an aggregation is bid in and dispatched for WDR, the DRSP may face further action under the AER's Wholesale Demand Response Participation Guidelines.
+- (a) Where WDRUs have been aggregated for dispatch, baseline compliance testing is conducted separately for each WDRU. - (b) Under NER clause 3.8.2A(c), if a DRSP is aware that a WDRU is baseline non-compliant, the DRSP must provide to AEMO an available capacity of zero for the aggregated WDRUs. - (c) A baseline non-compliant WDRU which is part of the aggregation should not be bid in for WDR.

+- (d) If the baseline non-compliant aggregated WDRU is bid in and dispatched for WDR, for each individual WDRU which is part of the aggregated WDRU, the baseline will be set at the metered energy value, resulting in the WDRSQ being calculated to be zero. - (e) If a baseline non-compliant WDRU that is part of an aggregation is bid in and dispatched for WDR, the DRSP may face further action under the AER's Wholesale Demand Response Participation Guidelines.

 4.7.2.2.
-Making a WDRU unavailable
+AEMO Baseline Non-Compliant WDRU Suspension